 Gene and cell therapy

 Gene and cell therapy has the potential to transform medicine, providing long term and potentially curative treatment options for a wide range of diseases.
-We expect several highly promising cell and gene therapies such as Novartis’s CTL019 that we are directly involved in, to be launched within the next few years.
+Several highly promising cell and gene therapies have been launched recently, including GSK's StrimvelisTM and Novartis’s KymriahTM.
+We are a crucial partner to Novartis as we provide the lentiviral vectors used in reprogramming patients T-cells with Novartis's CTL019 therapy.

 The LentiVector® platform is an advanced lentiviral-based gene delivery system designed to overcome the safety and delivery challenges associated with earlier generation vectors.